3Ds Max Material ID & Multi/Sub-Object Material

 Create A Multi/Sub-Object Material

 Usually, to add a material you just go into material editor and then drag a material onto your object.
 However, if you want to just add a material to a particular face, you can’t just drag it on without the whole object material changing.
 So what you need to do instead is choose any slot in the material editor.
-The default pre-set of the material is a physical material, but we need this to be a multi/sub-object material, which you can be found by typing it in the search bar, clicking it and pressing OK.
+The default pre-set of the material is a physical material, but we need this to be a multi/sub-object material, which you can be clicking on the ‘Physical Material’ button.

 Register Today For FREE 3D Models!